wokuApp/api-client-preview-to-remax/README.md

 ## Introduction

 ### General Description
-This is a REST API service that enables company owners within the Woku service to create wokus and other functions.
+This is a REST API service that enables company owners within the woku service to create wokus and other functions.
 For this purpose, only the endpoint for creating a woku is described.

 #### Base URL
 `https://api-client.woku.app`